SanderMertens/flecs/docs/DesignWithFlecs.md

 This is a powerful pattern enabled by ECS that will give your projects a lot of flexibility and freedom in refactoring code.

 ### Module Overhead
 You might wonder whether a module with lots of systems, of which only a few are used by your application makes your application slower.
-The answer is no. Flecs only inserts systems into the main loop that have matched with actual entities.
-Any imported systems that have never matched with anything remain dormant, and will not negatively affect your performance.
+The answer is fortunately no. Flecs only inserts systems into the main loop that have matched with actual entities.
+Any imported systems that have never matched with anything remain dormant, and will not negatively affect performance.

-## Hierarchies
+## Relationships
-Hierarchies are one of the most used features of Flecs, and often useful in game development.
-Here are a few guidelines for using them.

-### Scene graphs
-The Flecs hierarchy implementation works quite well with scene graphs.
-Flecs has out of the box features that let you iterate hierarchies top to bottom (see the `cascade` modifier), and this comes in handy when you want to do things like hierarchically applying a transform.
-Storing a scene graph is a totally fine way to use Flecs hierarchies, and there are nice cross-over benefits from, for example, using prefab hierarchies.

-### Keep 'em clean!
-It can sometimes be tempting to use Flecs hierarchies as a fancy container for a list of entities.
-Don't.
-Or rather, you _can_, but keep the hierarchy separate from your scene graph hierarchy.
-Maybe it will work, but tomorrow someone may implement a feature that iterates all entities in the scene graph for some kind of visualization, and you don't want to see thousands of entities in that tree that are just there because it was convenient to use hierarchies.

-To make sure your application can support multiple hierarchies, make sure that you use an explicit root object.
-This can be your scene, game world, level or whatever you fancy.
-This way you can always use that scene root entity to get all entities in your scene graph, and not run into unexpected clutter!

-### Don't Sort Manually!
-If you have a hierarchy and you want to apply a hierarchical transform (for example), don't sort your entities outside of the ECS.
-Flecs comes with the `cascade` query modifier (see the Query manual) which does this for you.
-The implementation of `cascade` is such that sorting is only performed when new tables are introduced to Flecs.
-Without going into details as to what that means: this only happens during the early stage of your application, and hardly ever afterwards.
-As such it is an extremely efficient way to access your entities in a depth-sorted way!
+When you are working with Flecs, chances are that at some point you'll want to use relationships.
+The two most common uses for relationships are hierarchies like a scene graph (the `ChildOf` relationship) and prefabs (the `IsA` relationship).

+In many cases you might want to use your own relationships.
+Here are a few signs to look out for that can tell you to think about relationships:
+- You have a component with an entity handle, and you need to find all entities that point to a specific entity.
+- You have many components with the same or similar set of members, and systems that duplicate code for each component.
+- You need to store multiple instances of the same component on an entity.
+- You're designing some kind of container structure, like an inventory.
+- You are looking to group entities by something like world cells or layers, and want to be able to lookup all entities for a cell.
+- You're adding an enumeration type as component, but want to query for enumeration constants.

+See the [relationships blog](https://ajmmertens.medium.com/building-games-in-ecs-with-entity-relationships-657275ba2c6c) and [relationships manual](https://www.flecs.dev/flecs/#/docs/Relationships)for more information.